Choosing Vertical Mailboxes for Your Renovation Project

 Your new Florence vertical mailboxes should have a striated finish so that they are not only scratch resistant but also far easier to keep clean and looking new.

-Who You Buy From As Important As What You Buy
+3. Who You Buy From Is As Important As What You Buy

 A third common mistake made when buying new vertical apartment mailboxes is to buy on price alone, with no regard for the mailbox vendor’s experience or reputation.
 When buying, be sure the advice you get is in line with USPS mailbox guidelines.

-USPS mailbox installation guidelines are very specific so it’s wise to buy Florence vertical mailboxes from a reputable and knowledgeable mailbox supplier, one who can walk you through all the various options and considerations and accurately answer your questions.
+USPS mailbox installation guidelines are very specific so it’s wise to buy Florence vertical mailboxes from a reputable and knowledgeable mailbox supplier.
+Buy from a supplier who can walk you through all the various options and considerations and accurately answer your questions.

-If you have any questions about buying Florence vertical apartment mailboxes including replacement parts or installation, call our Mailboxworks customer service line toll free at 1-800-824-9985 or contact us through our online contact form and someone will be glad to serve you.
+Call our Mailboxworks customer service line toll free at 1-866-717-4943, or contact us through our online contact form and someone will be glad to serve you.
 For more information see our article on Vertical Mailboxes Replacement Information.

 You can buy Florence vertical mailboxes from our online store, but we also have a showroom in Naperville, Illinois (near Chicago), so if you are in the area, drop by and talk with our mailbox experts.Tags: Commercial Mailboxes, Renovation, Upgrading Mailboxes, Vertical Mailboxes